Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Revisiting the Aftermath of Financial Crises

 Figure \ref{fig.rr_f4}'s panels (A) and (B) show the IRFs of the real GDP and the unemployment rate to a typical financial shock, respectively, estimated by RR's FE and our recommended SPJ.
 SPJ confirms RR's finding that output falls and the unemployment rate rises significantly and persistently following the financial crisis, but its impulse responses exhibit considerable differences from those of the FE estimates, particularly for the long horizons.

 Panel (A) shows that the immediate aftermath of a moderate crisis is a fall in GDP of 2.2\% based on the SPJ estimate, which is close to the FE estimate.
 However, the differences between the SPJ and the FE estimates become more pronounced as the horizon $h$ rises.
 According to SPJ, the decline in output grows substantially 3.5 years after the financial shock and peaks at 6.3\%, which is about 16\% higher than the FE estimates.
 The differences between the two estimates are also persistent.
-After 5 years ($h=10$), the output fall based on SPJ returns to about 5\%, which remains 28\% larger in magnitude than the corresponding FE.
+After 5 years ($h=10$), the decline in output based on SPJ returns to about 5\%, which remains 28\% larger in magnitude than the corresponding FE.

-Consistent with the responses of real GDP, Panel (B) shows that the FE estimates also tend to underestimate the aftermath of a moderate financial crisis on the unemployment rate.
+Consistent with the responses of real GDP, Panel (B) suggests that the FE estimator also tends to underestimate the aftermath of a moderate financial crisis on the unemployment rate.
 A financial shock raises the unemployment rate steadily.
 As with GDP, the unemployment rate continued to increase through 3.5 years following the impulse, peaking at 2.6 percentage points based on the SPJ estimate (24\% higher than the FE estimate), and after that, the differences between the two estimates remain.

-Overall, FE tends to underestimate IRFs.
-The substantial shrinkage by FE may be partly caused by the persistence of financial distress.
-A simple FE estimation of a panel AR(1) model for the index of financial distress returns the autoregressive coefficient 0.836, which is comparable to the case of $\rho = 0.8$ in our simulation and echoes our Remark \ref{rem:attentuation} concerning the attenuation effect of the asymptotic bias in the prototype model, even though \eqref{eq:rr} is a more general specification and the true dynamics of $x_{i,t}^{\rm FD}$ is unknown.